 It’s when you ring the bell and step inside that the otherworldliness really takes hold

 This machine is one of the few gestures that hint at the fact that this is a house to be visited.
 “We wanted it to feel like somewhere where someone lives, rather than a museum,” explains Janet Allen, Chair of the Manchester Historic Buildings Trust.
 There are no “do not touch” signs or twisted rope cordons here.
 You can sit at Elizabeth Gaskell’s desk in the dining room, where her writing was constantly disrupted with questions about the children or how long to boil the beef for tea.
 You can also see the window where Charlotte Brontë hid behind the curtains, too shy to join the company (a bit like the opening scene in her novel Jane Eyre).
 The house really immerses you in the life of this warm-hearted writer, who was a shrewd judge of character, giving you a sense of the world she was living in whilst creating her own fictitious microcosms.

 Brontë was among many guests to the house; others included Harriet Beecher Stowe, Charles Dickens and John Ruskin.
 And today the Gaskell’s house is much as those visiting would have remembered it.
 The recent restoration process here has been detailed and painstaking: the interior reflects the house as it would have been in 1857, after the first redecoration Elizabeth Gaskell oversaw herself.
 So, the wool carpets have been woven to a mid-19th century design, the walls covered with lime plaster on chestnut laths, and the chairs in the drawing room covered with a specially-printed fabric, its pattern true to the period.
 From its fibres to its face, Elizabeth Gaskell’s House is as close to authentic as you could wish.

-Perhaps the most attractive aspect of Elizabeth Gaskell’s House is that there’s so much to explore, from an interactive map of 19th-century Manchester to digitised manuscripts – and, at the same time, such a sense of reflection and serenity.
+Perhaps the most attractive aspect of the House is that there’s so much to explore, from an interactive map of 19th-century Manchester to digitised manuscripts – and, at the same time, such a sense of reflection and serenity.
 Tea and cake served on vintage china in the basement tearoom is an ideal way to absorb a rich visit.
 Here, you can stop a while in the servants quarters and believe, for a minute, that the mistress of the house might just walk back in through the front door.